The Little Bit Foundation's high school programs

 College & Career Readiness

 Ensuring every student has the opportunity to walk across the stage to receive their diploma and go on to fulfill their dreams has been Little Bit’s ultimate vision since our journey began in 2001.
 We are a champion of their futures.
 Likewise, as we collaborate with local industry and other partners, we help to build a ready workforce for our region and productive, engaged citizens to lead us forward.
-Our high school programming, which was informed by best practices, dropout prevention research and student focus groups, is aimed at helping students stay on track for graduation and become successful members of the community.
+Our College and Career programming, which is informed by best practices, dropout prevention research and student focus groups, is aimed at helping students stay on track for graduation and become successful members of the community.

 SOAR